Last Updated 05/07/2020

 - How serious are the cardiac rhabdomyomas?
 Will these tumors cause heart problems?

-- Will all patients with tuberous sclerosis have developmental problems?
+- Do all patients with TS have developmental problems?

-- Will the tumors in the brain ever go away?
+- Will the tumors in my brain ever go away?
 Could they come back or get bigger?

 - How often will I need to get tests?